upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/governance-knowledge-matrix.md

 **Epistemic × Intentional**
 Governance of system intent through explicit and durable articulation of purpose, assumptions, constraints, and non-goals.
 Intent is treated as knowledge that can be examined, debated, and preserved over time.

+## Using the Lens in the Following Pages

+The governance–knowledge matrix provides a structured frame for examining how different families of approaches enact governance and what aspects of the software system they primarily treat as governable.

+The pages that follow apply this lens to selected categories of approaches in software development, management, and governance.
+Each analysis considers which governance modes are emphasized and which knowledge objects are explicitly addressed.
+The purpose of this analysis is to clarify patterns of coverage across approaches in a systematic and comparable manner.

+After these analyses have been conducted individually, their aggregate implications can be examined in light of the upstream problem space.